- Floor 2, Marron Atrium

 The stories are presented on individual screens positioned throughout MoMA's Donald B. and Catherine C. Marron Atrium.
 In this way, a complex network of migration is narrated by those who have experienced it, refusing the forms of representation and visibility demanded by systems of surveillance, international border control, and the news media.
 Shown together, the videos function as an alternative geopolitical map defined by the precarious lives of stateless people.
 Khalili’s work takes on the challenge of developing critical and ethical approaches to questions of citizenship, community, and political agency.

-This digital exhibition is part of Citizens and Borders, a series of discrete projects at MoMA related to works in the collection that offer a critical perspective on histories of migration, territory, and displacement.
+This exhibition is part of Citizens and Borders, a series of discrete projects at MoMA related to works in the collection that offer a critical perspective on histories of migration, territory, and displacement.

 Organized by Stuart Comer, Chief Curator, with Giampaolo Bianconi, Curatorial Assistant, Department of Media and Performance Art.